smebdi/Swap/README.md

   Navigate to the directory you want the project installed and in your command line run:
 - `git clone https://github.com/smebdi/Swap.git`

-_In the app_
+_Navigate into the app folder_
-- `npm install`
+- `npm install` then:
-- `npm run fullstart` to build and deploy the server
+- `npm run fullstart` to build and deploy the server, or to run for the first time
-- `npm start` to just deploy the server if files are already build
+- `npm start` to just deploy the server if files are already built

 ## To Write to Firebase
 _You'll need two files_